Radiopurity measurements of liquid scintillator for the COSINE-100 Upgrade: Experimental setup for radiopurity measurements

 \section{Experimental setup for radiopurity measurements}

-To measure radiopurity, a detector designed to hold a 445\,mL LS sample was built.
-As shown in Fig.~\ref{fig:detector}~(a), a Hamamatsu R12669SEL\footnote{selected for high quantum efficiency} PMT was installed in each of two PTFE cases, designed so that the space between them is filled with LS.
-The inner radius of the case exactly matches the PMT radius to secure PMTs and prevent leakage through the gap between the case and PMTs.
+To quickly screen the LAB-LS for its radiopurity, a mini-detector designed to contain a 445\,mL sample of the liquid sample was built.
+As shown in Fig.~\ref{fig:detector}~(a), two cylindrical-hollow polytetrafluoroethylene (PTFE) cases with embedded Hamamatsu R12669SEL\footnote{selected for high quantum efficiency} PMT are designed so that the space between them can be filled with the liquid.
+The inner radius of the case matches the radius of the PMT to mechanically stabilize the PMTs and prevent leakage through the gap between the case and PMT.
 The outer radius of the case is 7.6\,cm, and there are six 3\,mm radius holes that go through the cases as shown in Fig.~\ref{fig:detector}~(a) and (b).
 When the two PTFE cases are joined, an O-ring is placed at the matching area, and long bolts are inserted into the six holes, with nuts tightened on the outside of the cases.
-The LS is introduced through the chimney.
+After filling the LAB-LS through the chimney, the chimney is sealed with a PTFE stopper, as shown in Fig.~\ref{fig:detector}~(c), to prevent contamination by external radioactivities, most notably radons.

-The assembled detector was shielded with lead bricks to reduce external background, as shown in Fig.~\ref{fig:detector}~(c).
-An additional layer of polyethylene blocks was added for environmental neutron shielding (see Fig.~\ref{fig:detector}~(e)).
-The analog signal pulses were digitized and recorded using analog-to-digital converter~(ADC) modules with a 2\,ns sampling rate.
-An event was triggered only when both PMT signals exceeded 6\,mV discrimination.
-With a trigger rate of 6\,Hz, a total of 522 hours of data was collected over the course of a month.
+The assembled detector was shielded with lead bricks to reduce external background, as shown in Fig.~\ref{fig:detector}~(c) and (d).
+An additional layer of polyethylene blocks was added for environmental neutron mitigation (see Fig.~\ref{fig:detector}~(e)).
+The analog signal pulses were digitized, and a full waveform is recorded using analog-to-digital converter~(ADC) modules with a 2\,ns sampling precision.
+An event was triggered only when both PMT signals exceeded 6\,mV discrimination threshold.
+With a trigger rate of 6\,Hz, a total of 522\,hours of data was collected over the course of a month.